ricgir/APT-Detection/sih_elk/docs/rules_created/automated_collection.md

 - `process.command_line:("*.doc*"...)`: This clause checks that the command line contains references to common document file types.
 - `process.command_line:("-p*" or "-hp*")`: This clause checks for the presence of command-line switches used to set a password (-p for 7-Zip/Zip, -hp for RAR).

+### Ubuntu: Automated File Search

+This query looks for the use of the find command to search for files with common sensitive extensions, indicating an initial data discovery phase.

+**Query**:

+`process.name:"find" and process.command_line:("*.doc*" or "*.xls*" or "*.pdf*" or "*.txt*" or "*.bak*")`

+**Explanation**:

+This query alerts when the `find` command is used to locate documents, spreadsheets, backups, or other potentially sensitive files, a common first step before data is staged for exfiltration.

 ## Simulation and Validation

+### Windows

 This rule can be validated by creating dummy document files and then using an archiving tool to compress them with a password.

-### Atomic Red Team Test Command:
+**Test Command (PowerShell)**:

 `echo "secret" > file.doc
 7z.exe a -pSuperSecret collected.zip *.doc`

 This test first creates a dummy document file named file.doc.
-It then uses the 7-Zip utility (7z.exe) to create a new archive named collected.zip, protecting it with a password (-pSuperSecret), and adds all files with a .doc extension to it.
+It then uses the 7-Zip utility (`7z.exe`) to create a new archive named collected.zip, protecting it with a password (`-pSuperSecret`), and adds all files with a .doc extension to it.
 This action perfectly matches the rule's logic and will generate an alert.

+### Ubuntu

+This test simulates the initial data discovery phase by searching the file system for a specific file type.

+Test Command:

+**Step 1: Create a dummy file for the test**

+`touch ~/Documents/sensitive_data.doc`

+**Step 2: Run the collection command**

+`find /home -name "*.doc"`

+**Description**:

+This test first creates a target file and then uses the find command to search for all files with a .doc extension.
+This simulates an attacker's script searching the file system for valuable documents and will trigger the detection rule.